alex-calderwood/scraping_utilities/README.md

 # Scraping Examples
-By Alex Calderwood

-Growing database of my scraping projects using BeautifulSoup4.
-So far, contains a Python script to download every Sparknotes summary, which I used to train word embeddings with gensim for a class project.
+Growing database of my scraping projects with Python.

-Feel free to submit pull requests or give me a code review!
-Any feedback appreciated, as I'm fairly new to scraping.

 ## Sparknotes Summaries

+A Python script to download every Sparknotes summary, which I used to train word embeddings with gensim for a class project.

 First make sure a folder exists called corpus_data:

+    cd sparknotes/
     mkdir corpus_data/

 Then:

     python get_sparknotes_summaries.py

+## Pacer Scraping
+A utility to scrape Pacer and output to a .csv.